Offerings: Productization

 Many service-based businesses struggle with growth because their services are loosely defined.
 Every engagement becomes a custom project, which makes it difficult for clients to understand what they are buying - and difficult for the firm to scale.

 Productization brings structure to services.
-It involves packaging expertise into clearly defined offerings with specific outcomes, deliverables, and value.
+It involves converting your expertise into clearly defined offerings with specific outcomes, deliverables, and value.
 When services are structured this way, clients understand them more quickly and sales conversations become much more efficient.

 Custom, one-off engagements work fine at a small scale, when the founder is still close to every client.
 They break down as a company grows - every new hire has to relearn how to sell and deliver something that's never quite the same twice, and clients can't easily compare what they're buying to anything else in the market.